The Hotel School experience

 The Lord Forte Scholarship Award

 Two scholarship awards worth £2,500 each are available every year.

-Open to students studying undergraduate and postgraduate hospitality programmes at the University of Plymouth.Find out more information and learn how to apply today
+Open to students studying undergraduate hospitality programmes at the University of Plymouth.Find out more information and learn how to apply today